kwant-project/kwant/README.txt

 You can make this setting permanent by adding this line to your the file ``.bashrc`` in your home directory.

-To check successful installation try executing some examples in the ``examples`` subdirectory.
+To check successful installation try executing some scripts in the ``examples`` subdirectory.

 Documentation